fjobeir/french-numbers-to-words/README.md

 # French numbers to words converter

-This package converts numbers to their written forms in French language
+This package converts numbers to their written forms in French language.
+Version 1.0.0 introduces breaking changes, please update carefully.

 ### Installation